mneverov/comment/README.md

 // this = that
 ```

-But it also a valid go code.
+But it is also a valid go code.

 The following comment is a URL for a website with some info that describes the following code as well as a valid go
 label.